timwright12/site/posts/manipulating-opacity.md

 }
 ```

-Wordpress really sucks at displaying HTML code, so you can just [view source on the live example](http://www.csskarma.com/articles/examples/opacity/).
+Wordpress really stinks at displaying HTML code, so you can just [view source on the live example](/examples/opacity/).

 It's very simple HTML, just a skip to content link, div called "branding" and an H1 link inside of branding.
 I also added some other stuff to jazz it up a bit.